machal/cssmine-content/css3-background-size.md

     _horizontal_size_;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default value `background-size: auto auto` tells the browser to maintain the
+The default value `background-size: auto auto` tells the browser to keep the
 original size of the image.

 As with other CSS properties, we can set the width and height simultaneously –